-- 1) Excludes from gross income, for taxable years beginning on or after January 1, 2025, and before January 1, 2030, "qualified wages" received by a "qualified taxpayer." - 2) Defines the following terms: - a) "Qualified overtime wages" are overtime wages paid to a qualified taxpayer in relation to work performed directly in response to, or in support of, emergency operations in an area impacted by a duly declared state of emergency or local emergency; - b) "Qualified taxpayer" is a first responder, as defined by Government Code Section 8562(a), who is officially deployed in response to, or in support of, emergency operations relating to a duly declared state of emergency or local emergency; and, - c) "State of emergency" and "local emergency" are defined by cross-reference to Government Code Section 8558. - 3) Authorizes the Franchise Tax Board (FTB) to prescribe rules, guidelines, procedures, or other guidance to carry out the purposes of this bill.
-The Administrative Procedure Act shall not apply to any rule, guideline, or procedure prescribed by the FTB pursuant to this bill. - 4) Finds and declares the following for purposes of complying with Revenue and Taxation Code (R&TC) Section 41: - a) The specific goal of the exclusion is to address the extraordinary circumstances faced by first responders during major disasters, providing financial recognition of their critical service during times of extreme public need; and, - b) There is no available data to collect or report with respect this exclusion. - 5) Takes immediate effect as a tax levy. - 6) Sunsets the exclusion's statutory provisions on December 1, 2030.
+- 1) Excludes from gross income, for taxable years beginning on or after January 1, 2025, and before January 1, 2030, "qualified wages" received by a "qualified taxpayer." - 2) Defines the following terms: - a) "Qualified overtime wages" are overtime wages paid to a qualified taxpayer in relation to work performed directly in response to, or in support of, emergency operations in an area impacted by a duly declared state of emergency or local emergency; - b) "Qualified taxpayer" as either of the following: - i) A first responder, as defined by Government Code Section 8562(a), who is officially deployed in response to, or in support of, emergency operations relating to a duly declared state of emergency or local emergency; or, - ii) An emergency medical technician, paramedic, or ambulance driver employed by an entity that is contractually responsible for emergency ambulance services for a fire agency pursuant to Health and Safety Code (H&SC) Section 1797.230, and is officially deployed in response to, or in support of, emergency operations relating to a duly declared state of emergency or local emergency. - c) "State of emergency" and "local emergency" are defined by cross-reference to Government Code Section 8558. - 3) Authorizes the Franchise Tax Board (FTB) to prescribe rules, guidelines, procedures, or other guidance to carry out the purposes of this bill.
+The Administrative Procedure Act shall not apply to any rule, guideline, or procedure prescribed by the FTB pursuant to this bill. - 4) Finds and declares the following for purposes of complying with Revenue and Taxation Code (R&TC) Section 41:

+- a) The specific goal of the exclusion is to address the extraordinary circumstances faced by first responders during major disasters, providing financial recognition of their critical service during times of extreme public need; and, - b) There is no available data to collect or report with respect this exclusion. - 5) Takes immediate effect as a tax levy. - 6) Sunsets the exclusion's statutory provisions on December 1, 2030.